Jsonghh/web_database/README.md

 ## [Webpage_PHP_Database](https://github.com/Jsonghh/web_database/tree/master/01_WebPage_PHP_DB):
 A project that shows how to connect database using PHP, and how to represent database inormation in the webpage using PHP, HTML, and CSS.
 ## [Web Database REST APIs](https://github.com/Jsonghh/web_database/tree/master/02_Web_Database_REST_APIs):
-In this project, I used PHP, MySQL, HTML and CSS designed and implemented REST APIs in LAMP(Linux, Apache, MySQL, and PHP) environment.
+In this project, I used PHP, MySQL, HTML and CSS designed and implemented authentication and REST APIs in LAMP(Linux, Apache, MySQL, and PHP) environment.
 It is a continuing project after the project above, and I provided several demos in this project.